Nukesor/sticker-finder/README.md

-# Stickerfinder
+# Stickerfinder (@std_bot)

-Stickerfinder is a telegram bot which allows you to find stickers via inline query and text/tags.
+Stickerfinder aka StickerDiscoveryBot is a telegram bot which allows you to find your favorite stickers and discover new ones via inline query and text/tags.
-A basic text recognition is executed on all known stickers, to allow a nice sticker search.
+A basic text recognition is executed on all known stickers, to allow a nice sticker search by text.

-Additionally there is a convenient way of tagging stickers or to modify a sticker search text (In case the text recognition failed.)
+Additionally there is a convenient way of tagging stickers and modifying the detected sticker text (In case the text recognition failed.)

 <p align="center">
     <img src="https://raw.githubusercontent.com/Nukesor/images/master/sticker_finder1.png">
     <img src="https://raw.githubusercontent.com/Nukesor/images/master/sticker_finder2.png">
 </p>

+Feel free to host your own or to use mine: `@std_bot`

+## Features:

+    - Inline query search by text, tags, emoji, stickerset name and title.
+    - Manual tagging of single stickers or whole sets.
+    - Random tagging of stickers to help the project and the community.
+    - Automatic sticker set detection when added to groups.
+    - Manual sticker set detection when stickers are sent to direct conversation.
+    - /vote_ban for inappropriate sticker sets.

-Available commands:
+## Available commands:

     /help       Display help
     /tag [tags] Tag the last sticker posted in this chat